The Final Word: Bob Condotta reviews what went right in Seahawks’ win over the Cardinals

 Specifically, can the Seahawks beat an acknowledged NFL power?

-While wins are wins in the NFL and teams play the games as they are scheduled, it’s obviously a fair point that entering Monday night, Seattle had yet to beat a team that had beaten anyone else (Seattle’s three victories came against teams that were a combined 0-9-1 entering the Steelers-Bengals game Monday night, which meant that barring a tie, that record would become 1-10-1 by the end of the night).
+While wins are wins in the NFL and teams play the games as they are scheduled, it’s obviously a fair point that entering Monday night, Seattle had yet to beat a team that had beaten anyone else (Seattle’s three victories came against teams that were a combined 0-9-1 entering the Steelers-Bengals game Monday night, which with the Steelers’ victory means the record now stands at 1-10-1).

 That’ll change this week as the Seahawks host the Rams, who are the defending NFC champs, two-time defending NFC West champs, and before a surprising home defeat against Tampa Bay on Sunday a team that had appeared to have picked up where it left off a season ago.